-1 (3) To provide funds to carry out other purposes specified in 2 subsection (b)(3).
-However, where reference is made in 3 subsection (b)(3) to the allocation area, the reference refers, for 4 purposes of payments from the special zone fund, only to that part 5 of the allocation area that is also located in the enterprise zone.
-6 (h) The state board of accounts and department of local government 7 finance shall make the rules and prescribe the forms and procedures 8 that they consider expedient for the implementation of this chapter.
-9 After each general reassessment of real property in an area under 10 IC 6-1.1-4-4 or reassessment under a county's reassessment plan 11 prepared under IC 6-1.1-4-4.2, the department of local government 12 finance shall adjust the base assessed value one (1) time to neutralize 13 any effect of the reassessment of the real property in the area on the 14 property tax proceeds allocated to the redevelopment district under this 15 section.
-After each annual adjustment under IC 6-1.1-4-4.5, the 16 department of local government finance shall adjust the base assessed 17 value to neutralize any effect of the annual adjustment on the property 18 tax proceeds allocated to the redevelopment district under this section.
-19 However, the adjustments under this subsection may not include the 20 effect of property tax abatements under IC 6-1.1-12.1, and these 21 adjustments may not produce less property tax proceeds allocable to 22 the redevelopment district under subsection (b)(3) than would 23 otherwise have been received if the general reassessment, reassessment 24 under the county's reassessment plan or annual adjustment had not 25 occurred.
-The department of local government finance may prescribe 26 procedures for county and township officials to follow to assist the 27 department in making the adjustments.
-28 (i) The allocation deadline referred to in subsection (b) is 29 determined in the following manner: 30 (1) The initial allocation deadline is December 31, 2011.
-31 (2) Subject to subdivision (3), the initial allocation deadline and
+209 (3) To provide funds to carry out other purposes specified in subsection (b)(3).
+However, where reference is made in subsection (b)(3) to the allocation area, the reference refers, for purposes of payments from the special zone fund, only to that part of the allocation area that is also located in the enterprise zone. (h) The state board of accounts and department of local government finance shall make the rules and prescribe the forms and procedures that they consider expedient for the implementation of this chapter.
+After each general reassessment of real property in an area under IC 6-1.1-4-4 or reassessment under a county's reassessment plan prepared under IC 6-1.1-4-4.2, the department of local government

+IC 6-1.1-4-4 or reassessment under a county's reassessment plan prepared under IC 6-1.1-4-4.2, the department of local government finance shall adjust the base assessed value one (1) time to neutralize any effect of the reassessment of the real property in the area on the property tax proceeds allocated to the redevelopment district under this section.
+After each annual adjustment under IC 6-1.1-4-4.5, the department of local government finance shall adjust the base assessed value to neutralize any effect of the annual adjustment on the property tax proceeds allocated to the redevelopment district under this section.
+However, the adjustments under this subsection may not include the effect of property tax abatements under IC 6-1.1-12.1, and these adjustments may not produce less property tax proceeds allocable to the redevelopment district under subsection (b)(3) than would otherwise have been received if the general reassessment, reassessment under the county's reassessment plan or annual adjustment had not occurred.
+The department of local government finance may prescribe procedures for county and township officials to follow to assist the department in making the adjustments.

+- (i) The allocation deadline referred to in subsection (b) is determined in the following manner: - (1) The initial allocation deadline is December 31, 2011.
-(2) Subject to subdivision (3), the initial anocation deadline and subsequent allocation deadlines are automatically extended in increments of five (5) years, so that allocation deadlines subsequent to the initial allocation deadline fall on December 31, 2016, and December 31 of each fifth year thereafter.

-36 (3) At least one (1) year before the date of an allocation deadline 37 determined under subdivision (2), the general assembly may enact 38 a law that:

-39 (A) terminates the automatic extension of allocation deadlines40 under subdivision (2); and

-41 (B) specifically designates a particular date as the final42 allocation deadline.
+- (2) Subject to subdivision (3), the initial allocation deadline and subsequent allocation deadlines are automatically extended in increments of five (5) years, so that allocation deadlines subsequent to the initial allocation deadline fall on December 31, 2016, and December 31 of each fifth year thereafter. - (3) At least one (1) year before the date of an allocation deadline determined under subdivision (2), the general assembly may enact a law that: - (A) terminates the automatic extension of allocation deadlines under subdivision (2); and - (B) specifically designates a particular date as the final allocation deadline.